ryu577/GroebnerBasis/README.md

 Buchbergers algorithm for computing Groebner Basis

+Polynomial bases are a generalization of systems of linear equations.
+In <a href="http://mathworld.wolfram.com/GaussianElimination.html">Gaussian elimination</a>, we take a system of linear equations and convert them to a basis where the solution becomes obvious.

 A framework is provided for defining polynomial ideals.
 The various objects that are a part of this solution form a hierarchical structure:

 PolynomialBasis -> Polynomial -> Monomial